Workplace Bullying Is Never Acceptable

 We are all emotional beings however removing the emotion attached to an experience is something that can be learned.

-To the bully if you say ‘you made (or make) me feel’ is not going to work.
+To the bully if you say ‘you made (or make) me feel’ it’s not going to work.

-You have just affirmed and confirmed that what they set out to achieve they managed.
+You have just affirmed and confirmed that what they set out to achieve.

 I mean can you imagine: